openscanhub/openscanhub/docs/development.md

 After the first-time setup, all you need is `podman-compose stop` and `podman-compose start`.
 If, for any reason, you need to start from scratch, `podman-compose down` stops and destroys all the containers and `podman-compose up` starts their fresh copies.
 The last two commands work also for specific services so you can destroy also only the covscanhub instance and keep the db.

-This step also saves their configuration so you can start them individualy then via `podman start -a db`.
+This step also saves their configuration so you can start them individually then via `podman start -a db`.
 It's good idea to start them in separated terminal windows so their outputs are not combined.

 #### Configuration of hub ← worker connection